brisfknibis/ibis-trackers/shadowPC.md

 ## Requirements

-- Smol Slimes + NRF USB Receiver (whatever came with your Smol Slimes, or which you made yourself)
+- Smol Slimes + nRF USB Receiver (whatever came with your Smol Slimes, or which you made yourself)
 - Shadow PC Account, with SteamVR (and games of your choice)
 - Tailscale (installed on **both PCs**)
 - VirtualHere USB Server (on your **local PC**)